How to Make Fall Spice Natural Handmade Soap...A Recipe (Mandarin Orange, Cinnamon, Clove...YUM)

 Taking some off your wooden spoon, roll it around between two fingers.
 It should feel like warm wax.
 Once it is cool enough, touch this to the tip of your tongue.
 If you feel a zap, it's not ready yet!

-Turn off the crock pot, and let it sit for just a minute or two with the lid off before pouring in your essential oils.
+Turn off the crock pot, and let it sit for about 5 to 15 minutes with the lid off before pouring in your essential oils.
 Then stir, stir, stir them COMPLETELY into the batch.
+If you are sensitive to strong smells, you might want to wear a mask for this part as you stir in the essential oils because the fumes can be STRONG as the essential oils get incorporated into the soap.

 After this, go ahead and pour a couple of tablespoons or so of the Cinnamon in and just stir it around a bit.
 I like chunks of dark color, so I don't go too crazy trying to mix it in super well.
 That's up to you, though!

 Let it cool completely for several hours.
-If you have a "top" like a loaf of bread, which may happen if your mold is too small (like mine are), you can cut the top off after about 45 minutes and form this portion into balls---soap balls!
+If you have a "top" like a loaf of bread, which may happen if your mold is too small (like mine are), you can cut the top off after about 45 minutes up to an hour and a half, depending on the temperature of your home, and form this portion into balls---soap balls!
 Let them cool.
+(People, especially children, love these soap balls!)

 After your soap is completely cooled down, take it out of the mold and let it sit overnight or for a few more hours.
 You can cut it as you need it, and this will actually help it stay fresh and smelling great longer too!
 OR, if you want to, go ahead and cut it into bars.